 SDLT and The Changing Property Market

 Currently, 9% of residential properties and 14% of non-residential properties in London are priced above one million pounds, while fewer than 1% of homes and 6% of non-residential properties in Northern Ireland are found within this band.
 Within both of these sectors, there is a clear gradual decline in the number of properties priced below £250k year on year.

 Changes in the market and to the way SDLT works mean that more and more receipts are coming from higher-priced properties.

 Between 2017 and 2018, 2% of properties sold for over £1 million made up around 31% of SDLT revenue within the residential market.

-Properties sold for under £250,000 made up 61 % of transactions and generated just 12% of the receipts that year, while properties worth over £1 million accounted for 3% of transactions and 44% of total SDLT receipts.
+Properties valued at £250,000 or less accounted for 59% of all transactions, and 11% of the total SDLT receipts, whilst properties over £1 million accounted for 3% of transactions and 44% of total SDLT receipts.